 The Governors of Twyford School are committed to broadening access to the school by offering eligible parents means-tested financial support with the payment of fees.
-Such support, known as a Bursary, may be awarded in the form of a discount of up to 100% on tuition and other fees payable, depending on the financial, compassionate or other pertinent circumstances of applicants.
+Such support, known as a Bursary, may be awarded in the form of a discount on tuition and other fees payable, depending on the financial, compassionate or other pertinent circumstances of applicants.

 Bursary awards are made at the discretion of the Governors, who will calculate discount levels in relation to a family’s financial circumstances based on a means-test which includes a review of income and capital resources.
 We work with specialist financial assessors to ensure we offer financial support to the extent necessary.